Keep Your Money Safe While Shopping & Best Online Shopping Sites 2021

 Consumers are expected to do so much of their shopping online this year that delivery companies like UPS and FedEx are projecting increases of deliveries of at least 10 percent and will hire record numbers of seasonal employees.

-During the holiday season online shopping can be incredibly convenient not having to go to multiple stores searching for gifts, and it gives consumers the opportunity to cash in on exclusive savings.
+During the holiday season, online shopping can be incredibly convenient not having to go to multiple stores searching for gifts, plus you can get all the exclusive brands and brand offers that aren’t in the store, and it gives consumers the opportunity to cash in on exclusive savings Like cyber Monday and Black Friday.
 However…. hackers are also planning for an influx of online orders.

-=Before swiping a card at a store or hitting enter to place an online order, ensure your online shopping safety by following these tips:
+=Before swiping a card at a store or hitting enter to place an online order at any online retailer, ensure your online shopping safety by following these tips:

 Using a digital wallet such a Google Wallet or Apple’s Wallet in stores can protect you from having your credit card information stolen by a skimmer or other device and allow for safe online shopping.

 2. Use Pre-Paid Cards

-If a smoking deal for a television, smartphone or other must-have item arrives in your inbox, do not click on it.
+If a smoking deal at a lower price for a television, smartphone, or other must-have item arrives in your inbox, do not click on it.
 Instead, open your web browser and type in the direct URL for that store.
 Or, call a nearby location to verify the offer is real and not a spoof a criminal made to look like a real offer.

 4. Create Unique Usernames